9 Reasons Why You Should Never Go to Wales

-When most people (and especially most Americans) plan their first trip to the UK, a handful of destinations usually end up on their itinerary: London, Stonehenge, maybe Oxford, Edinburgh, the Scottish Highlands, and perhaps a hop over to Dublin since it's so close.
+When most people (and especially most Americans) plan their first trip to the UK, a handful of destinations usually end up on their itinerary: London, Edinburgh, the Scottish Highlands, and perhaps a visit to a spot like St. Andrews or Oxford.

 I don't know of very many people who add Wales to their first UK itinerary.